AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-introduction.md

 ## Communication APIs

-Communications provide HTTP APIs for on-demand and batch document generation.
-You can use synchronous APIs for on-demand and batch APIs (asynchronous APIs) for generating multiple documents in batches:
+Communications provide HTTP APIs for on-demand and batch document generation:

 * **Synchronous APIs** are suitable for on-demand, low latency, and single record document generation scenarios.
 These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user completes filling a form.